 After you enable this integration, you can initiate an unlimited number of one-time segment syncs and up to 10 recurring segment syncs to Appcues.

-Requirements: Identity API & Appcues Installation
+Requirements: Shared Identity & Appcues Installation

 Appcues must also be installed everywhere Heap is installed for this integration to work.

 After the integration is enabled, you’ll need to enter the following setup information in the Connect UI:

 - Appcues Account ID, which can be found in Settings > Account > Account ID in the Appcues UI.

 - Appcues API key, which can be found in Settings > Account > API key in the Appcues UI.